 N1: The cancer has spread to regional lymph nodes.

-Distant metastasis.
-The "M" in the TNM system indicates whether the cancer has spread to other parts of the body.
+The "M" in the TNM system indicates whether the cancer has spread to other parts of the body, called distant metastasis.
 Common areas where kidney cancer may spread include the bones, liver, lungs, brain, and distant lymph nodes.

 M0: The disease has not metastasized.